vishin-andrey/Tellus_QAengineer_Test/README.md

 ### Description:
 In this project section, was developed a SQL query, prepared a simple test database, and the query was checked using an online SQL emulator.

+During the project, this task was corrected.
+One more column, 'model' was added.
+The task is to select all models for laptops with an average price of less than $2000.

-There are two files in the task folder:
+This report includes two files in the task folder:
 * `Test_dbcreate.sql` to create a test table
 * `Test_query.sql` with the main query